MicroPasts/bronze-age-index/README.md

     ```
     Your site is now running at `http://localhost:9000` or it may  ask you to use another port.

+4.  **Deploy the site**

+    ```shell
+    gatsby deploy
+    ```

+    Or if you have already built and cannot be  bothered to wait again:

+    ```shell
+    npm run pages
+    ```
+    Deploy time is around 10-15 mins on a decent speed machine.
+If on an old mac, you may need to tune ulimit or just not bother...

 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a typical Gatsby project.